danielamassiceti/CCA-visualdialogue/README.md

 ### Analysing top-ranked answers

-We quantify the validity of the top-ranked answers (either *VisDial* or on-the-fly candidates) in relation to the ground truth using a heuristic based on their correlations:
+We quantify the validity of the top-ranked answers from the *VisDial* candidates in relation to the ground truth using a heuristic based on their correlations:

 For any given question and candidate answer set, we cluster the answers based on an automatic binary thresholding ([Otsu (1979)](https://ieeexplore.ieee.org/document/4310076)) of their